cyrusn/cyrusn.github.io/content/slide/remarkjs.md

 # `overflow` can make the image overflow

-Use together with `.img-100` and `h-75` can produce a better overflow image
+Use together with `.img-100` and `h-75` can produce a nice overflowed image

 .img-100.overflow.h-75[
 ![image][@1]